 Blog post by TLCPL Librarians Angela Bronson and Rebecca Roberts

-Black history is an important part of our programming, all year round.
-Kent Branch Library has a special collection, The Art Tatum African American Resource Center, which can help achieve this.
+African American history is an important part of our programming, all year round.
+Thankfully, the Kent Branch Library has a special collection, the Art Tatum African American Resource Center, which helps us achieve our goals.
 The Tatum Center is filled with books written by or written about African Americans.
-This is an excellent space for librarians, teachers, parents, or students to find important materials about Black history.
+This is an excellent resource for librarians, teachers, parents, or students who are looking for important materials about African American history.

 Storytimes about Black history are valuable for all children, no matter what their heritage might be.
 We created a few rhymes, collected a couple songs, and put a list together of books, both digital and physical, that you hopefully can use in your next storytime.

 First, we combined four famous quotes from four African American leaders from four different time periods to create an inspiring song for children:

 - “I would unite with anybody to do right; and with nobody to do wrong.” – Frederick Douglass

 - “One chance is all you need.” – Jesse Owens

 - “Darkness cannot drive out darkness; only light can do that.” – Dr. Martin Luther King Jr.

 - “We are the change that we seek.” – President Barack Obama